rerun-io/rerun/rerun_notebook/README.md

 # `rerun_notebook`

+Part of the [Rerun](https://github.com/rerun-io/rerun) project.

 ## What?

-`rerun_notebook` is a support package for `rerun_sdk`'s notebook integration.
+`rerun_notebook` is a support package for [`rerun_sdk`](https://pypi.org/project/rerun-sdk/)'s notebook integration.
 This is an implementation package that shouldn't be directly interacted with.
 It is typically installed using the `notebook` [extra](https://packaging.python.org/en/latest/specifications/dependency-specifiers/#extras) of `rerun_sdk`:

 ```sh
 pip install "rerun_sdk[notebook]"